3D printing has come a long way from the early days of desktop figurines. As technology continues to evolve, the future is brighter than ever.

 While there are endless examples of 3D printing being used for incredible things, here are a few examples of what the future holds:

-- 3D printers have long been able to print rocket-shaped objects, but now companies in the aerospace industry actually printing rockets.
+- 3D printers have long been able to print rocket-shaped objects, but now companies in the aerospace industry are actually printing rockets.
 Companies like Aerojet Rocketdyne are using additive manufacturing for rocket engine and defense system applications.
 These companies cite reduced lead times, affordability, and new approaches to design as factors in the decision to use additive manufacturing to deliver hypersonic flight.

 - In healthcare, additive manufacturing is also making grand promises.
 3D Systems, in partnership with CollPlant, is working on printing artificial tissues and scaffolds, advancing regenerative medicine through the use of rhCollagen as a 3D printing substrate.